OmSDeshmukh/GAN/README.md

 ```
 ### 2. Testing

-Run the following command in your terminal or command prompt to open the Jupyter Notebook for training:
+Run the following command in your terminal or command prompt to open the Jupyter Notebook for testing:

 ```bash
 jupyter notebook GAN_test.ipynb